 Mississippi joined the sports betting industry in 2018, and the state has seen some success over the last few years.
 Most people don’t associate sports with Mississippi, but sports betting is up and running.

 More than 30 different casinos are located throughout the state, and a number of these properties are on the water.
-All of the land-based casinos were given the opportunity to offer sports betting, and almost all of them have started to offer it.
+Casinos may offer sports betting.
+Almost all of them have a sportsbook.

 A limited mobile betting industry has kept the state from really taking off, but that could change at some point in the near future.
+Currently, mobile betting is only permitted on a casino’s property.
+Otherwise, all bets must be made at a kiosk or teller window.
 Lawmakers are hoping that, eventually, mobile betting will be available throughout the state.

 Despite a lack of professional sports teams, Mississippi sports bettors have plenty to bet on.
 There are some big-name operators in the state that have already launched, and a few more will likely be on the way soon.

 The History Behind Legal Sports Betting in Mississippi